UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK170.md

 >
 > All the code inside the `LED_Latch.cpp` file is concerned with the LED display and nothing else.
 We call this _separation of concerns_

 So how do you move functions to other files?
-It's actually quite simple, but is often considered difficult for beginners.
+It's actually quite simple, but is often considered confusing for beginners.